fastrgv/CoTerminalApps/README.md

 ### CoTerminal-HoleInOne (chio.adb, chio4.adb)
 Move the red 2x2 'a' block into the center of the four L-shaped corner pieces.

+### CoTerminal-Nine (c9.adb)
+Reverse the order of the numbered blocks.

 ===============================================================
 ## Build Instructions (tested on Linux and OSX):
 * Manually install GNAT GPL 2016 from libre.adacore.com/download/
 * Insure gnatmake is in searchpath. (echo $PATH).
 * Note that ~/libs/gnu/ and ~/libs/osx/ directories have already been populated with libgnatcoll.so.2016 libraries.
 It is claimed that these must match the version of gnat being used.
-* Compile by typing "ocmp.sh [game]" for OSX, or "lcmp.sh [game]" for linux, to create a command-line executable, where [game] represents "crush", "cslid", "caz", "c7", or "csok".
+* Compile by typing "ocmp.sh [game]" for OSX, or "lcmp.sh [game]" for linux, to create a command-line executable, where [game] is in the set {crush,cslid,caz,c7,csok,chio,chio4,c9,cdd,cpac}.
 These scripts streamline the build process by allowing auxilliary libraries and files to be neatly hidden in subdirectories.

 ## Preparing GnatColl Libraries -- (done already for OS-X, Linux)